 Finally, Chanel reminds us that sometimes, the best copy is no copy.
 Here in-house artistic director Jacques Helleu plays to the brand’s heritage, combining iconic no. 5 ads in a visual feat of storytelling.
 Bravo to the beauty copywriter for putting their feet up on this one.

 In need of a beauty copywriter?
-With 4 years’ experience writing for L’Oréal –not to mention being a self-confessed skincare addict with one too many eyeshadow palettes – Maisie is well positioned to help.
+With 6 years’ experience writing for L’Oréal – not to mention being a self-confessed skincare addict with one too many eyeshadow palettes – Maisie is perfectly positioned to help.
 Speak to her about your project (or even your favourite beauty finds!) here.

 Staring at a blank page?
 Unlock an eclectic list of 100 eloquent and impactful adjectives to inspire your brand communications.

 For luxury copywriting inspiration, sector insight and to stay in the loop with everything happening in the studio, connect with Maisie on Instagram @theluxurycopywriter.